Integration of logs into Apache Kafka® topic#

 Add a new integration to the source service#

-Navigate to the Aiven console overview page of the source PostgreSQL service.
+Log in to Aiven console and select your source PostgreSQL service.

-Click on Manage Integrations.
-A new pop up window will be displayed showing a list of available integrations for your service.
+Select Manage Integrations.
+You will be redirected to the Integrations screen, where you can see a list of available integrations for your service.

-Select the destination Kafka service (or external Kafka integration) and the topic where the logs should be pushed.
+Select the destination Kafka service (or external Kafka integration) and select Continue.

 Test the integration (with Aiven for Apache Kafka)#

-Open the destination topic you specified to send logs.
+Select Topics from the left sidebar and locate your topic you specified to send logs.

-Navigate to the page with messages and press Fetch Messages to see the log entries that were sent from your source service.
+In the Messages screen, select Fetch Messages to view the log entries that were sent from your source service.

 Edit or remove the integration#